 Working with Medical Professionals in a Head Trauma Case

 Small-town lawyers may stick with their friends who are small-town doctors, rather than work with the top specialists in Philadelphia or Pittsburgh, or towns in between.
 The two big cities in PA offer two of the top medical communities in the country.
-If you require big city doctors, Ostroff Injury Law will help arrange for this care and if necessary, transport you there for your appointments.
+If you require big city doctors, Ostroff Godshall Injury and Accident Lawyers will help arrange for this care and if necessary, transport you there for your appointments.
 Our lawyers are familiar with TBI cases and have the resources to prove you suffered a brain injury that is interfering with your life and job.

 Recoverable Damages Through a Successful Claim in Pennsylvania